 - Progestin-only hormonal methods include pills, also called "mini-pills," and shots (such as Depo-Provera).
 If you can't take estrogen, a progestin-only method may be an option for you.
-There is also a hormonal IUD that releases a type of progestin.
+Hormonal IUDs also release progestin.

 Combination and progestin-only methods are prescribed for women for different reasons.
 Each type of method has its pros and cons.

 - Patches or vaginal rings are similar to combination pills, but they don't require taking a daily pill.
-The patch is changed weekly, and the ring is changed monthly (with 1 week off after 3 weeks of use).
+The patch is changed weekly, and the ring is changed monthly.

 - Some birth control pills reduce severe mood and physical symptoms that some women get before they start their monthly periods.
 These symptoms are called premenstrual dysphoric disorder (PMDD).
 There are also birth control pills for women who want fewer periods or who want to stop having periods.